learnlatex/learnlatex.github.io/en/lesson-12.md

 \usepackage{natbib}

 \begin{document}
-The mathematics showcase is from \cite{Graham1995}, whereas there is some chemistry in \cite{Thomas2008}.
+The mathematics showcase is from \citet{Graham1995}, whereas there is some chemistry in \citet{Thomas2008}.

-Some more complex citations: \citep{Graham1995}, \citet{Thomas2008}.
+Some parenthetical citations: \citep{Graham1995}, \citep[p.~56]{Thomas2008}.

+\citep[See][pp.~45-48]{Graham1995}

 \bibliographystyle{plainnat}
 \bibliography{learnlatex}
 \end{document}
 ```

-You can see that we can `\cite` different entries in the database by giving their
+You can see that we can cite different entries in the database by giving their
 key.
 The `natbib` package offers both textual and parenthetical citation styles,
 `\citet` and `\citep`, respectively.
 The reference style is selected by the
 `\bibliographystyle` line; here we've used the `plainnat` style.
 The
 bibliography is actually inserted by the `\bibliography` line, which also picks
 the database(s) to use; this is a comma-separated list of names.

+Page references can be added to the citation with an optional argument.
+If two optional arguments are given, the first goes in front of the citation
+label for a short note and the second after the label for a page reference.

 The setup above uses author-year style, but we can make use of numeric
 citations.
 That is done by adding the `numbers` option to the `natbib` line.